10 Homework Tips for Parents

 Not all homework is due the next day so create a trusty homework diary so that both you and your child are both on top of deadlines.
 This will also help your child manage their time and plan longer-term projects so they don’t leave everything to last minute.
 This is a skill they will need for life.

 5. Actively Motivate Your Child

-You should never do your child’s homework for them.
-However, you can still talk them through their homework and the key concepts.
-Not only does the act of explaining reinforce the knowledge they have learned in the classroom, but also by displaying engagement you are actively motivating your child, as they will want to impress you.
+You should never be doing your child’s homework for them.
+However, it’s a great idea to talk through the homework with them.
+Not only does the act of explaining reinforce the knowledge that they have learned in the classroom, but also by displaying engagement you actively motivate your child in their work.
+They will want to impress you.

 6. Foster Pride in their Work